-Norm Schneider, JD, (Treasurer) is a partner at the Kamerow Law Firm.
+Norm Schneider, JD (Treasurer) is a partner at the Kamerow Law Firm.
 He has been on the Board of Woodley House since 1994, serving as President, Vice-President, Treasurer, and as an At-Large member of the Executive Committee.
 Norm first became acquainted with Woodley House when his father, psychiatrist Irv Schneider, referred the first patient to the nascent Woodley House in 1959.
-Norm fondly remembers picking cherries from high up in founder Joan Doniger’s back yard for the luscious cherry pies she used to make for Woodley House events.
-Trained as an historian and then as a lawyer, he’s one of the few people who can truly say that he has worked with all four Executive Directors of Woodley House: Joan Doniger, Edee Maeda, Debra Young, and Gary Frye, and he has brought both skills to the organization.
+Norm fondly remembers picking cherries from high up in founder Joan Doniger’s backyard for the luscious cherry pies she used to make for Woodley House events.
+Trained as an historian and then as a lawyer, he’s one of the few people who can truly say that he has worked with all Executive Directors of Woodley House–Joan Doniger, Edee Maeda, Debra Young, Gary Frye, and now Ann Chauvin–and he has brought both skills to the organization.
 He was President of the Board when the movie benefit was inaugurated with the premier of “Titanic,” a reception at the Vice President’s house, and the screening at the Uptown Theater.

-Debra Barrett is founder of Barrett Strategic LLC, a strategic consulting, public and government affairs and executive coaching.
+Debra Barrett is founder of Barrett Strategic LLC, a strategic consulting, public and government affairs, and executive coaching firm.
 Previously, she was SVP Global Government Affairs and Public Policy at Teva Pharmaceuticals where she directed advocacy and policy development.
 Before joining Teva, Debra was an assignment editor at CNN after beginning her career on Capitol Hill.
 Debra holds a BA in English from the University of Michigan and a Master’s in public policy from the Harvard Kennedy School of Government.

 Jeanine Boyle, JD, MPH is President at Rock Creek Policy Advisors.
 Previously, she served as Vice President of Corporate Government Affairs and Health Policy at Magellan Health.
 She also directed federal and state policy in roles she held at AstraZeneca Pharmaceuticals, Wyeth Pharmaceuticals, and PhRMA.
 Jeanine holds a BA from the Johns Hopkins University, a Master of Public Health with a concentration in law and public health from Harvard University, and a JD from Tulane University.